dmhenaopa/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

 + 1-listint_len.c: A function that returns the number of elements in a linked listint_t list.
 + 2-add_nodeint.c: A function that adds a new node at the beginning of a listint_t list.
 + 3-add_nodeint_end.c: A function that adds a new node at the end of a listint_t list.
++ 4-free_listint.c: A function that frees a listint_t list.
 +